tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 the jump (since even the smallest spline is not as short as a day).

-If we enforce spatial coherence, the other stations "forbid" the use of the spline closest to the maintenance jump, such that "Corko" can't use it, resulting in large residuals before and after the jump.
+If we enforce spatial coherence, the other stations "forbid" the use of the spline closest to the maintenance jump, such that Corko can't use it, resulting in large residuals before and after the jump.
 All other modeled signals are contorted to try to minimize the rest of the residual: for example, the splines that are associated with the SSEs are fit to a much larger amplitude to compensate for the